signalfx/apmworkshop/apm/k8s/README.md

 Note the pod name of the `SignalFx Agent` pod

-`kubectl exec -it PODNAMEOFSIGNALFXAGENT -- bash -c "/bin/signalfx-agent status"`
+`kubectl exec -it PODNAMEOFSIGNALFXAGENT -- bash signalfx-agent status`

 `signalfx-agent status` will show the metrics and spans being sent by the agent like this: